spences10/scottspence.com/posts/change-text-highlight-colour-with-tailwind-css.md

 I'm mentioning this because I was using my own CSS variables for the theme change.
-It wasn't until I messaged the massively helpful [Pouya] (daisyUI creator) on Twitter that I realized that I could use daisyUI CSS variables.
+It wasn't until I messaged the massively helpful [Pouya] (daisyUI creator) on Twitter that I realised that I could use daisyUI CSS variables.

 Here's how the chat went: